 The Segment: Dormant Customers.
 Repeat Customers.
 Loyal Customers.

 The Strategy: Yes, all holiday shoppers are shopping—but not all are shopping for others.
 Pull together lists by popular purchase categories and build an email with related products for each.
-Incentivize the shopper a purchase amount + special gift message (i.e., Spend $50 and get a $10 gift card).
+Incentivize the shopper with a purchase amount + special gift message (i.e., Spend $50 and get a $10 gift card).

 For best results, consider tying in a free gift card with purchase.
 You’ll not only incentivize your previous customer to buy—but you’ll increase the likelihood of bringing a new customer to your store.